Lab Report │

 Pre-game (2-3 hours before first game):

-• 8-12oz water
+• 8-12oz water.

 During each game:

-• Sip water during breaks/timeouts
+• Sip water during breaks and timeouts.

-• Consume 4-8oz every 15-20 minutes if possible
+• Consume 4-8oz every 15-20 minutes if possible.

 Between games:

-• Next 60-90 minutes: 8-16oz water
+• Next 60-90 minutes: 8-16oz water.

-• Pre-next-game: 8oz water or sports drink
+• Pre-next-game: 8oz water or sports drink.

-Total daily target: 40-60oz for youth athletes, adjusted for size and sweat rate
+Total daily target: 40-60oz for youth athletes, adjusted for size and sweat rate.

 Electrolyte considerations: